 10. Being Original

 What a pile of utter Hogwash!
 What is this, high school English class?
 Successful blogging is all about the Benjamin’s.
 Why should I invest hundreds of hours and thousands of dollars coming up with original themes and writing fresh content?

 I can buy that junk wholesale from a content mill!
 Or better yet, Fiverr!
 Look at all this great stuff I was about to buy for five bucks!
 “12 Ways to Pimp Your GeoCities Page!”

 Writing a blog can be very financially rewarding and inflate your ego to an epic level.
 But, if you want a blog to be successful, you must be serious about your blogging.
 You will need to post good quality content often and always put your readers first.
-You will need to buy $99 e-books on a regular basis and read them religiously.
+You will need to load up your corporate card with $299 e-books on a regular basis and read them religiously.